-Demand: 56% (5) of the commercial occupiers and 7% (4) of residential occupiers reported to be working or living in a Green Building.
-However, 35% (17) of residential occupiers indicated that they would be willing to pay an additional 2% to live in a resource and energy efficient Green Building, indicating robust demand for Green Buildings.
-These findings suggest that Kenya's Green Building market has a large growth potential.
+Demand: 56% of commercial occupiers and 7% of residential occupiers reported to be working or living in a Green Building.
+However, 24% of residential occupiers indicated that they would be willing to pay at least an additional 3% to live in a resource and energy efficient Green Building, while 53% indicated that they would be willing to pay up to an additional 2%.